Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Datasets

 In this section, we first briefly introduce the public dataset used in the experiment.
 Then, we present the details of BH-rPPG dataset under three different lighting conditions: low/medium/high illumination.
-Next, we introduce the methods compared in this paper.
-Finally, we describe our experimental protocol and the performance evaluation metrics.